 We believe that our compensation programs do not encourage unnecessary or excessive risk taking that could have a material adverse effect on our Company.
-In establishing and reviewing our compensation program, the Compensation Committee considers whether the program encourages unnecessary or excessive risk taking and has concluded that it does not.
+In establishing and reviewing our executive compensation program, the Compensation Committee considers whether the program encourages unnecessary or excessive risk taking and has concluded that it does not.
 Base salaries are fixed in amount and thus do not encourage risk taking.
-In addition, the annual bonus program appropriately balances risk and the desire to focus executives on short-term goals important to our success without putting undue emphasis on any particular performance measure or encouraging unnecessary or excessive risk taking.
+In addition, the Compensation Committee believes that the annual bonus program appropriately balances risk and the desire to focus executives on short-term goals important to our success without putting undue emphasis on any particular performance measure or encouraging unnecessary or excessive risk taking.
 Furthermore, a significant portion of the compensation provided to our named executive officers is in the form of equity awards that are important to help further align executives' interests with those of our stockholders.
-These awards do not encourage unnecessary or excessive risk taking since the ultimate value of the awards is tied to the value of our stock, and grants are subject to vesting or retention schedules to help ensure that executives always have significant value tied to our long-term stock performance.
+The Compensation Committee believes that these awards do not encourage unnecessary or excessive risk taking since the ultimate value of the awards is tied to the value of our stock, and grants are subject to vesting or retention schedules to help ensure that executives always have significant value tied to our long-term stock performance.